Improved Graph Clustering: Introduction

 \section{Introduction}

-This paper proposes a new algorithm for the following task: given an undirected unweighted graph, assign the nodes into disjoint clusters so that the density of edges within clusters is higher than the edges across clusters.
+This paper proposes a new algorithm for the following task: given an undirected unweighted graph, assign the nodes into disjoint clusters so that the density of edges within clusters is higher than the edge density across clusters.
 Clustering arises in applications such as a community detection, user profiling, link prediction, collaborative filtering etc. In these applications, one is often given as input a set of similarity relationships (either ``1" or ``0") and the goal is to identify groups of similar objects.
 For example, given the friendship relations on Facebook, one would like to detect tightly connected communities, which is useful for subsequent tasks like customized recommendation and advertisement.

-Graphs in modern applications have several characteristics that complicate graph clustering: \begin{itemize} \item {\em Small density gap:} the edge density across clusters is only a small additive or multiplicative factor different from within clusters; \item {\em Sparsity:} the graph is overall very sparse even within clusters; \item {\em Outliers:} there may exist a large number of nodes that do not belong to any clusters and are loosely connected to the rest of the graph; \item {\em High dimensionality:} the number of clusters may grow unbounded as a function of the number of nodes $ n $, which means the sizes of the clusters can be vanishingly small compared to $ n $; \item {\em Heterogeneity:} the cluster sizes, node degrees and edge densities may be non-uniform; there may even exist edges that are not well-modeled by probabilistic distributions as well as hierarchical cluster structures. \end{itemize}
+Graphs in modern applications have several characteristics that complicate graph clustering: \begin{itemize} \item {\bf Small density gap:} the edge density across clusters is only a small additive or multiplicative factor different from within clusters; \item {\bf Sparsity:} the graph is overall very sparse even within clusters; \item {\bf High dimensionality:} the number of clusters may grow unbounded as a function of the number of nodes $ n $, which means the sizes of the clusters can be vanishingly small compared to $ n $; \item {\bf Unaffiliated nodes:} there may exist a large number of nodes that do not belong to any clusters and are loosely connected to the rest of the graph; \item {\bf Heterogeneity:} the cluster sizes, node degrees and edge densities may be non-uniform across the graph; edge connections may not be well-modeled by a probabilistic distribution, and there may exist hierarchical cluster structures. \end{itemize}